Awareness of biodiversity

-Currently, 28 Heritage Officers and four Biodiversity Officers are employed across 28 out of 31 Local Authorities.
+Currently, 24 Heritage Officers and four Biodiversity Officers are employed across 26 Local Authorities.

 More information on the Heritage Council’s County Heritage Officer and Biodiversity Officer Network can be found here:

-The 2nd National Biodiversity Action Plan, Actions for Biodiversity 2011-2016 can be found here:
+The current National Biodiversity Action Plan, Actions for Biodiversity 2017-2021 can be found here: